HughP/dnj-corpus/README.md

  ```
  Since we already got rid of the spaces on the dash in these overlapping cases we will do the same in those cases with minus-hyphen.
 However, other cases obviously need to go in other directions (attach left, rather than right).
 So, we are going to try and attach these.

- Minus is used with numbers
+ Minus is used with numbers.

   ```
 $ grep -n -P "\d-" proof-of-concept-text.txt